sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/left-pad.md

 ## Examples

-This transform takes the incoming attribute configured in the Identity Profile attribute UI and ensures it is padded out to 8 characters in length by adding "0"s to the left.
+This transform takes the incoming attribute configured in the identity profile attribute UI and ensures it is padded out to 8 characters in length by adding "0"s to the left.

 ```bash
 Input: "1234"